Salma Hayek Reveals Painful Harvey Weinstein Experiences During 'Frida'

+"All of the sexual allegations as portrayed by [Hayek] are not accurate and others who witnessed the events have a different account of what transpired,” a spokesperson said in the statement.
+Regarding Hayek's allegation that the producer forced her to do a sex scene in 2002 film Frida to fulfill his own "fantasy," the spokesperson said, "Mr. Weinstein does not recall pressuring Salma to do a gratuitous sex scene with a female costar and he was not there for the filming.
+However, that was part of the story, as Frida Kahlo was bisexual and the more significant sex scene in the movie was choreographed by Ms. Hayek with Geoffrey Rush."

+According to the statement, Weinstein "regards Salma Hayek as a first-class actress" though he acknowledges that "there was creative friction" on the set of Frida.

-Salma Hayek wrote an emotional New York Times op-ed about how Harvey Weinstein manipulated her before and during the making of 2002 Oscar-winning movie, Frida.
+ORIGINAL STORY: Salma Hayek wrote an emotional New York Times op-ed about how Harvey Weinstein manipulated her before and during the making of 2002 Oscar-winning movie, Frida.

 "The range of his persuasion tactics went from sweet-talking me to that one time when, in an attack of fury, he said the terrifying words, 'I will kill you, don't think I can't,'" Hayek wrote.
 "In his eyes, I was not an artist.
 I wasn't even a person.
 I was a thing: not a nobody, but a body."

-Note: UPDATE: Harvey Weinstein responded to Hayek's allegations of sexual and verbal abuse in a statement Wednesday.